Kirby Super Star

 - Pressing Up + Down on a ladder has some pretty glitchy effects, although it crashes the game most of the time.

-Later releases of the game such as the Virtual Console releases reduced the red flashing lights that appears when defeating a boss enemy or when Kirby loses a life.
+Later releases of the game such as the Virtual Console releases and the SNES Classic Edition release reduced the flashing lights that appears when bosses use certain attacks (i.e. Marx's laser), defeating a boss, or when Kirby loses a life, as part of Nintendo's newer policies in order to avoid causing epileptic seizures.

 This simple error message comes up at boot if anything other than a regular SNES controller is plugged into either controller port.